-I’ve resorted to a simple system for keeping the huge number of gift cards and money orders I’m going through in order.
-This involves a coin purse, my car’s center console, and two plastic bags that the ladies at my local mall insisted I take when I purchased a large number of gift cards.
-In one plastic bag, I keep all of my brand spanking new gift cards after they’ve been activated and their PIN numbers changed (if they were purchased on Giftcards.com).
+I’ve have a simple system for keeping the huge number of gift cards and money orders in order.
+This involves a coin purse, my car’s center console, and two Simon Mall plastic bags.
+In one plastic bag, I keep all of my new gift cards after they’ve been activated and their PIN numbers changed (if they were purchased on Giftcards.com).
 This is also where I keep my money orders until I deposit them.

 In the other bag, I keep the occasional “spare” cards that have odd amounts of change on them.
-For example, sometimes to make things easier (and if I don’t have any change to pay money order fees in cash), I’ll just buy a money order for $1,998 which leaves me with $0.60 change.
+For example, sometimes to make things easier, I’ll just buy a money order for $1,998.
+This leaves me with $0.60 change.
 This doesn’t happen often these days, but when it does I put the spare card in my plastic bag and later load it onto my Starbucks card.

-The coin purse is where I put my driver’s license and a stack of gift cards for immediate liquidation (i.e. right before I head into the store).
+The coin purse is where I put my driver’s license and a stack of gift cards for immediate liquidation.
 When I’m buying large numbers of money orders at a single store, it’s generally not a good look to pull a bunch of gift cards out of a plastic bag.
-When I’m done, I walk back to my car, check the receipts, and start sorting the used cards: The ones with $0 balance go into the center console and ones with small balances go into plastic bag #2. .
+When I’m done, I walk back to my car, check the receipts, and sort the used cards.
+The ones with $0 balance go into the center console and ones with small balances go into plastic bag #2.